Samsung/cotopaxi/README.md

 If you have previous installation of scapy without scapy-ssl_tls, please remove it or use venv.

-Manual installation of main libraries:
+Installation of main libraries:

 1. scapy-ssl_tls (this will install also scapy in 2.4.2)
 ```
     pip install git+https://github.com/tintinweb/scapy-ssl_tls@ec5714d560c63ea2e0cce713cec54edc2bfa0833
 ```

+Common problems:
-If you encounter error: `error: [Errno 2] No such file or directory: 'LICENSE'`, try repeating command - surprisingly it works.
+* If you encounter error: `error: [Errno 2] No such file or directory: 'LICENSE'`, try repeating command - surprisingly it works.

-If you encounter error: `NameError: name 'os' is not defined` - add missing `import os` to `scapy/layers/ssl_tls.py`.
+* If you encounter error: `NameError: name 'os' is not defined` - add missing `import os` to `scapy/layers/ssl_tls.py`.

 All other required packages can be installed using requirements.txt file:
 ```
-    cd cotopaxi
-    pip install -r requirements.txt
+    pip install -r cotopaxi/requirements.txt
 ```

 Manual installation of other required packages:
 ```
-    pip install dnslib IPy hexdump pyyaml psutil enum34
+    pip install dnslib IPy hexdump pyyaml psutil enum34 configparser
 ```